List of Kentucky supplemental roads and rural secondary highways (400–499): KY 423

 Kentucky Route 423 is a 0.918 mi rural secondary highway in northwestern Muhlenberg County.
 The highway begins at a wye junction with KY 175.
 KY 423 heads north and intersects a CSX rail line before reaching its north terminus at Stringtown Road at Millport.
 The road continues as county-maintained Millport-Sacramento Road.

 KY 424

 Kentucky Route 424 is a 6.160 mi rural secondary highway in northern Green County and western Taylor County.
 The highway begins at KY 61 (Hodgenville Road) west of Allendale.
 KY 424 heads northeast and passes east of the hamlet of Bloyd before entering Taylor County.
 The highway crosses Little Brush Creek before reaching its eastern terminus at KY 569 at Mac.

+History

+KY 424 was formed ca. 1955.

+The original KY 424 ran from US 25 to Levi Jackson Wilderness Road Park; this is now part of KY 1006.